eduardstan/eduardstan.github.io/_pages/about.md

 I'm Eduard, nice to meet you!
 I'm a scientist living amidst computer science and mathematics.

-My curiosity combined with the quest for fundamental understanding has led me to pursue a PhD in mathematics after my prior studies in computer science.
+My curiosity combined with the quest for fundamental understanding has led me to pursue a PhD in Mathematics after my prior studies in Computer Science.

-In my PhD thesis, by systematically exploiting inductive biases, I present the mathematical **Foundations of Modal Symbolic Learning** for learning symbolically from unstructured data, which is the intersection between the fields of machine learning and modal logic(s).
+In my PhD thesis, by systematically exploiting inductive biases, I present the mathematical **Foundations of Modal Symbolic Learning** for learning symbolically from unstructured data, which is the intersection between the fields of Machine Learning and Modal Logic(s).

 I like interdisciplinarity and I get excited when people are motivated.
 I like to share knowledge with others and to work with people that come from different research areas.
 Moreover, I love animals (especially dogs), working out, and snowboarding.